 Italy, a founding member of the EU, is one of the most important countries in the bloc.

 Macron argues that more integration is the only way to safeguard “real sovereignty” in Europe.
-His proposals include a joint EU budget, a European Monetary Found to provide financial assistance to member states in need, harmonized taxation, a common border police and even a shared military force.
+His proposals include a joint eurozone budget, a European Monetary Fund to provide financial assistance to member states in need, harmonized taxation, a common border police and even a shared military force.

 It is unlikely all of these initiatives will be implemented.
 Macron needs allies to get his reforms through the EU’s complex institutional procedures, but he doesn’t have many.

 In search of allies